fuanqi/datascience/Airbnb EDA/README.md

 * [blog.md](blog.md): Blog post written based on the findings
 # Results

-* We used Seattle 2016 Airbnb data for analysis.
+* I used Seattle 2016 Airbnb data for analysis.
 These are some quick findings:
   * Summer season is the busiest time of the city, Airbnb prices peaks.
   * Each neighbourhood has its own vibes.
   * Some tips on saving money on Airbnb: